ARP#

 Special cases#

-Querying the local IP returns the local MAC address directly.
+Querying the local IP returns the local MAC directly without any ARP:

 MacAddress localMac = arp.get(IpAddress::ipv4Address("eth0"));